• Skip to main content

 The weekly trade report — by Trade Correspondent L.C.
 One of the few growth industries in China now are the private start-ups selling accurate reports on the Chinese economy to business customers.
 The government reports have been found useless for business planning.
 Today’s Wall Street Journal gives front page coverage to how the Chinese Communist […]

-Filed Under: China, Trade Tagged: Chinese economic data, developing country status, Hong Kong, South Korea, US-Japan trade pact
+Filed Under: China, Trade Tagged With: Chinese economic data, developing country status, Hong Kong, South Korea, US-Japan trade pact

 Missile defense for allies but not US